hasferrr/Dazzlecord/README.md

    3. Make it public accessible (by giving Storage Object Getter role to `allUsers` principal)

-   4. Add role to service account:
+   4. Add this role to service account:

       - Storage Object Creator role